What’s the issue?

 More generally, loans and debt securities that have a fixed interest rate and are not indexed to inflation are exposed to interest rate and inflation risk.

 In practice, companies often determine an explicit credit valuation adjustment (CVA) to incorporate counterparty credit risk and an explicit debit valuation adjustment (DVA) to incorporate own non-performance risk, as necessary, into the fair value measurement of derivatives.
 Incorporating these adjustments is often significant for non-centrally cleared over-the-counter (OTC) derivatives.
 These adjustments are affected by the probability of default, the credit exposure at the time of default and the loss given default.
-Therefore, they may need to be updated to reflect the impact of the conflict on these factors.
+Therefore, they may need to be updated to reflect the impact of the war on these factors.
 [Insights 2.4.460.40–60]

 A potential increase in the number of significant unobservable inputs may cause an increase in the number of Level 3 measurements.
 Consequently, more disclosures may be required under IFRS 13.